+Description The property consists of an end terraced two storey house.
+Accommodation Ground Floor: Hall, Cloakroom with WC, Lounge, Kitchen / Dining Room First Floor: Landing, Bedroom 1, Bedroom 2, Bedroom 3, Bathroom Gross internal floor area (m2) 90 Neighbourhood and location The property is situated in an established residential suburb on the western outskirts of Forres.
+All main amenities are available nearby.
+Age 46 years.
+Weather It was dry at the time of the inspection.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in concrete tiles with a tiled ridge.
+The roof is of the pitched, timber framed type covered with concrete interlocking tiles.